4paradigm/OpenMLDB/extensions/airflow-provider-openmldb/README.md

 # How to use

-Write the dag, using openmldb operators, ref [simple openmldb operator dag example](openmldb_provider/example_dags/example_openmldb.py).
+Write the dag, using openmldb operators, ref [simple openmldb operator dag example](https://github.com/4paradigm/OpenMLDB/blob/main/extensions/airflow-provider-openmldb/openmldb_provider/example_dags/example_openmldb.py).

 Create the connection in airflow, the name is `openmldb_conn_id` you set.

-Run dag.
+Trigger the dag.